collective/bda.plone.finder/README.txt

 1.0
 ---

-  * Do not display items without UID
+  * Do not display items without UID.

-  * Add seperate conditional css for plone4, needed for displaying default content type icons correctly.
+  * Add separate conditional CSS for Plone 3 + 4.

   * Remove trigger link from object actions and provide it by viewlet instead.